ViSiDeL/DOGUI/dogui/README.md

 source venv/bin/activate
 ```

-If you run into an error stating that Permission is denied, run the following command:
+**WINDOWS**: If you run into an error stating that Permission is denied, run the following command:

 ```bash